Banff Hut to Hut Hiking Adventure

 *Packages do NOT include your rendezvous hotel, departure hotel, airfare, airport transportation, alcoholic beverages, travel insurance, Explorer Chick Leader Tips, meals exclusive of itinerary, or costs for additional activities.

-Day 1-3 – Epic Day Hikes in the Canadian Rockies!
+Day 1 – Welcome to the Canadian Rockies!

 Welcome to Calgary!
 Your adventure begins on Day 1 at 8:00 am at our Rendezvous Hotel located in Calgary.
 Be sure to eat a hearty breakfast before meeting up with the group.
 You’ll be greeted by your Explorer Chick Leader in the morning with an official orientation to follow.
-We’ll then hop into our Explorer Chick Private Transport for our 1.5 hour transfer to Banff and the beautiful Canadian Rockies.
+We’ll then hop into our Explorer Chick Private Transport for our 1.5 hour drive to our first day hike in Kananaskis Country.

 Accommodation: Downtown Banff Hotel

-Meals: B, L, D (Note: Breakfast is not included on Day 1).
+Meals: L, D (Note – Breakfast is not included on Day 1)

 Day 4 – Bow Lake to the backcountry of Banff